bevans157/aus_phones/README.md

 Information available includes the number type (landline, mobile etc)

-In addition to the area code you can get the geo region of the number (where available) and for mobile numbers the carrier is provided.
+In addition to the area-code you can get the geo region of the number (where available) and for mobile numbers the carrier is provided.